RIDE FAQ

 What is the Fundraiser's Discount?

-By selecting the $35 Fundraiser discount when you register, you are committing to raising an additional $150 via your fundraising page by May 31, 2024.
-By choosing this registration option, you will receive all the benefits of an adult registration (an Access Pass and limited edition 2024 Ride T-shirt), plus your $150 of fundraising qualifies you to receive a UPAF SMART CARD.
+By selecting the FREE Fundraiser discount when you register, you are committing to raising an $150 via your fundraising page by May 31, 2025.
+By choosing this registration option, you will receive all the benefits of an adult registration (a Bike Bib and limited edition 2025 Ride T-shirt), plus your $150 of fundraising qualifies you to receive a UPAF SMART CARD.
 Your individual fundraising page is created for you automatically when you register.
 You can customize your page and share it via email and social media to engage your community in meeting your goal.

 If someone donates $150 through me for the ride, will they also get a SMART CARD?